Antergos/TODO/Cnchi/README.md

 ### General
  - [ ] Port v0.6 changes to CLI
  - [ ] Choose a progress bar color/design.
+ - [ ] Discuss/Decide on adding Dash-to-Dock and GNO-MENU extensions to GNOME.
+ - [ ] Create a symbolic version of our logo icon for use in GNOME (GNOMENU)

 ### Complete Test Install For Each Desktop